DEViaN-LM: An R Package for Detecting Abnormal Values in the Gaussian Linear Model: Applications to biological and sociodemographic data

 \subsection{US wage sample}

 The Current Population Survey (CPS) is used to supplement census information between census years.
-This data consists of in a random sample of 599 persons from the 2012 CPS, with information on wages and other characteristics of the workers.
+This data consist of a random sample of 599 persons from the 2012 CPS, with information on wages and other characteristics of the workers.
 We use \textbf{DEViaN-LM} for assessing abnormal values of the logarithm of the salary / wage, adjusted to the age, the educational level and the number of children.
+The linear model is: $\log(\text{salary}) = \beta_0 + \beta_1 \text{age} + \beta_2 \text{educational level} + \beta_3 \text{nb of children}$